 The Company was incorporated on February 18, 1983 under the Company Act of British Columbia as Booker Gold Explorations Limited.
-On February 8, 2000, the Company changed its name to Pacific Booker Minerals Inc. The address of the Company's corporate office and principal place of business is located at Suite #1702 - 1166 Alberni Street, Vancouver, British Columbia, Canada.
-Effective May 2013, the Company's corporate office will be located at #1103 - 1166 Alberni Street, Vancouver, British Columbia, Canada.
+On February 8, 2000, the Company changed its name to Pacific Booker Minerals Inc. The address of the Company's corporate office and principal place of business is located at Suite #1103 - 1166 Alberni Street, Vancouver, British Columbia, Canada.